oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

   * End: **2019-12-18T18:59:59Z**
-    * The "_End_" of the window is not something we can enforce unilaterally, however, if, for whatever reason, not enough people upgrade on the public testnet we _may_ release and redeploy a new genesis block that removes
+    * The "_End_" of the window is not something we can enforce unilaterally, however, if, for whatever reason, not enough people upgrade on the public testnet we _may_ release and redeploy a new genesis block that removes inactive nodes from the validator set.
 * [Update Patch Patch](https://raw.githubusercontent.com/oasislabs/public-testnet-artifacts/master/patches/patch-2019-12-17.json)

 ## Deployment Change Log